John Gilbert Baker

 John Gilbert Baker FRS (13 January 1834 – 16 August 1920) was an English botanist.
 His son was the botanist Edmund Gilbert Baker (1864–1949).

 Biography

 Baker was born in Guisborough in North Yorkshire, the son of John and Mary (née Gilbert) Baker, and died in Kew.
+He lived in Thirsk (North Yorkshire) until 1864 when the drapers store owned by his family burnt down.
+The place where he lived in the town, now called Bakers Alley, is marked by a blue plaque which was unveiled in 2005 by Professor Simon Owens who, like his renowned predecessor, was then Keeper of the Herbarium at Kew.

-He was educated at Quaker schools at Ackworth School and Bootham School, York.
+He was educated at Ackworth School and Bootham School, York, both being Quaker schools.

-He then worked at the library and herbarium of the Royal Botanic Gardens, Kew between 1866 and 1899, and was keeper of the herbarium from 1890 to 1899.
+He subsequently worked at the library and herbarium of the Royal Botanic Gardens, Kew between 1866 and 1899, and was keeper of the herbarium from 1890 to 1899.
 He wrote handbooks on many plant groups, including Amaryllidaceae, Bromeliaceae, Iridaceae, Liliaceae, and ferns.
 His published works include Flora of Mauritius and the Seychelles (1877) and Handbook of the Irideae (1892).
+Baker issued several exsiccata-like series, among others the series Herbarium of British Roses [Herbarium Rosarum Britannicarum].

 He married Hannah Unthank in 1860.
 Their son Edmund was one of twins, and his twin brother died before 1887.

-John G. Baker was elected a Fellow of the Royal Society in 1878.
+John G. Baker was elected a Fellow of the Royal Society in 1878. as well as honorary membership of the Manchester Literary and Philosophical Society in 1886.
 He was awarded the Veitch Memorial Medal of the Royal Horticultural Society in 1907.